slviajero/tinybasic/MANUAL.md

 This command outputs the address of the variable A0.
 The variable is stored with the least significant byte first.
 The size of the variable area is the size of number_t.
 It is 2 bytes for integer BASICs and 4 bytes for floating point BASICs.

-Arrays are searched by specifiying the array name without arguments.
+Arrays are searched by specifying the array name without arguments.
 Example:

 DIM A(8)